-Individuals are elected to the organization after a nominating and peer review procedure, which seeks to recognize those with a demonstrated track record of exceptional accomplishment and impact.
+Individuals are elected to the organization after a thorough nominating and peer review procedure.
+Successful candidates are able to demonstrate:

+- A track record of exceptional accomplishment and impact and - Sustained performance at a national and international level

 The review places considerable emphasis on internationally recognized leadership and contributions that have meaningfully advanced the academic health sciences, health care, health policy or related impacts.
 Individuals working in government, NGO or private sectors are eligible if they have a stellar record of accomplishment in the public interest that attests to their ability to advance the mission and goals of CAHS.